Eligibility Requirements

 Step 4 – Go To Hearing (If Required)

 The court may approve the name change request at this point.
 Otherwise, notice will be mailed to the petitioner stating when and where their hearing will take place.
-The petitioner will be required to bring a copy of all submitted documents to it.
+The petitioner will be required to bring a copy of all submitted documents and justify their position in court.

 Marriage and Divorce